 - Earn 5 Scene+ points per $1 spent on grocery, dining, and entertainment

 - Earn 3 Scene+ points per $1 spent on gas, and daily transit purchases

 - Earn 1 Scene+ point on all other purchases

 - No foreign transaction fees

-With the Scotiabank Gold Amex (referral link), you’ll earn 5X Scene+ points per dollar spent on purchases made on grocery, dining, and entertainment purchases, 3X Scene+ points for every $1 spent on gas, and daily transit, and 1X Scene+ point for all other purchases.
-That’s some pretty generous multipliers but they have an annual spending cap of $50,000.
+With the Scotiabank Gold Amex (referral link), you’ll earn 6X Scene+ points for every dollar spent at Sobeys, IGA, Safeway, Foodland, FreshCo, Voilà by Sobeys, Voilà by IGA, Voilà by Safeway, Chalo!
+FreshCo, Thrifty Foods, IGA West, Les Marchés Tradition, Rachelle Béry and Co-Op.
+5X Scene+ points are earned per $1 spent on other grocery stores, dining, and entertainment purchases.
+3X Scene+ points are given for every $1 spent on gas, and daily transit, and 1X Scene+ point for all other purchases.
+That’s some pretty generous multipliers, but they have an annual spending cap of $50,000.
 That means for every dollar you spend over $50,000 in the 5X or 3X categories, you’ll only earn 1 point per dollar spent.

 The additional travel benefits included are limited.
 You get concierge access, which sounds nice on paper, but you’ll likely never use it.
 You also get a preferred discount on the Priority Pass membership.
 While that discount is nice, you might as well get one of the best credit cards with airport lounge access if that’s a benefit you want.

 Since this is an American Express credit card, you still get access to American Express Invites which gives you exclusive access to concerts, dining, shopping and more.
 You also get Amex Front Of The Line access that allows you to buy tickets to movies, theatre shows, restaurants, and special events before the public.